 Each seat includes an Android-powered on-demand entertainment system in the seat back in economy and on an arm in Premium.
 They have a good picture and offer free entertainment.

 Food on Norwegian Airlines in Premium

 If you’re traveling in economy, you’ll need to pay for your meal but can order the Premium meal.
-It is worth noting that economy passengers can only order meals before departure but you can purchase snacks on board.
-If you’re travelling in Premium, you only need to pre-order if you want a vegetarian or other special meal.
+It is worth noting that economy passengers can only order meals before departure, but you can purchase snacks on board.
+If you’re traveling in Premium, you only need to pre-order if you want a vegetarian or other special meal.

 What makes the Norwegian Premium product interesting is the price.
-The cost of travelling Norwegian in their Premium cabin comes in at a similar cost to standard Premium Economy offerings and often cheaper, but the Norwegian Premium seats are larger and more spacious than similarly priced Premium Economy offerings.
+The cost of traveling Norwegian in their Premium cabin comes in at a similar cost to standard Premium Economy offerings and is often cheaper.
+Still, the Norwegian Premium seats are larger and more spacious than similarly priced Premium Economy offerings.

-There are also many advantages of travelling on a Dreamliner, particularly the larger windows, which are nice for views and light, and the higher air pressure and humidity which means you should arrive at your destination feeling less like a dried up raisin with a headache.
+There are also many advantages of traveling on a Dreamliner, particularly the larger windows, which are nice for views and light, and the higher air pressure and humidity, which means you should arrive at your destination feeling less like a dried up raisin with a headache.

-From 31 October, Norwegian will launch brand new twice weekly low-cost flights to Las Vegas where Premium is available from £499.
+From 31 October, Norwegian will launch brand new twice-weekly low-cost flights to Las Vegas, where Premium is available from £499 GBP.
 The US city becomes Norwegian’s eighth long-haul route from Gatwick in addition to New York, Los Angeles, Boston, Oakland-San Francisco, Orlando, Ft.
-Lauderdale and Puerto Rico.
+Lauderdale, and Puerto Rico.

 Given the price, I would not hesitate to book Norwegian’s 787 Dreamliner in Premium.